 However, things turned around after the global financial crisis of 2008.
 And now, not only are boutiques viewed differently but, believe it or not, they are also referred to as bulge bracket banks.

 Large banks received a lot of new rules and regulations, which did hurt them to some extent.

 For example, after the global financial crisis, they had to cut their costs across the board.
 They had to defer compensation, turn it into a stock-based one, and introduce clawbacks.

 They also had to focus more on wealth management as opposed to trading and the more traditional investment banking.

 This led to a few consequences that were hard to accept.
-There were three things which fell, at the same time: the prestige of working in such a large bank as well as the influence of the bank itself, salaries went down, as well as the job satisfaction.
+Three things fell at the same time: the prestige of working in such a large bank and the influence of the bank itself, salaries went down, and job satisfaction.

 The result?
 Bankers all around fled toward boutique and middle-market banks.
 They also started opening up their businesses.

 If senior bankers go to one place, so will the juniors.

 Even though boutiques and middles are now all the rage, that doesn’t mean one must forget about the bulge brackets.